gtuna/StringMatching/README.md

   A simple console game with C++.

 ## How To Play
-  Once you run the game, 'Console' will explain it to you
+  Once you run the game, 'console' will explain it to you !